 Biology affects us all, from how our bodies work to understanding the role of all living organisms is in the environment around us.
 Therefore, we consider it vital for every student at Manchester High to gain a solid biological background as well as enthusiasm for the subject.

-The Biology department promotes excellent working relationships between teachers and students, and our staff provides intellectually stimulating and enjoyable lessons to all.
+The Biology department promotes excellent working relationships between teachers and students, and our staff provide intellectually stimulating and enjoyable lessons to all.
 Many of our students choose A-level Biology and go on to pursue Biology related degrees and careers.

-Our core Biology curriculum is enhanced by a range of extra-curricular activities and trips, designed to inspire pupils and develop their scientific skills as they progress through the School.
+Our core Biology curriculum is enhanced by a range of extra-curricular activities and trips designed to inspire pupils and develop their scientific skills as they progress through the School.